bossgongas/coimbra-bus-db-project/README.md

 ## 🎯 Objective

-Develop a fully functional database-backed application in Python to manage the operations of **Coimbra Bus**, a public transport company based in Coimbra.
+Develop a fully functional database-backed application in Python to manage the operations of **Coimbra Bus**, a fictional public transport company based in Coimbra.

 The system supports the management of:
 - Clients (normal and gold)